Update: China Scraps GDP Growth Target, Boosts Budget Deficit Amid Coronavirus Pandemic

 That compares with a requirement last year for a jump of 30%.

 Nevertheless, there was no relief for the embattled real-estate development sector, with Li reiterating the government’s mantra that “houses are for living in, not for speculation.”

-This story has been updated to reflect that this year’s tax and fee cuts are expected be worth more than 500 billion.
+This story has been updated to clarify that this year’s tax and fee cuts are expected be worth more than 500 billion yuan.

 Contact reporter Tang Ziyi (firstname.lastname@example.org) and editor Nerys Avery (email@example.com)

 Caixin Global has launched Caixin CEIC Mobile, the mobile-only version of its world-class macroeconomic data platform.